Virtud87/techtonic-apprenticeship-initial-pre-work/README.md

 ### ES6

-** Use the Spread Operator to Evaluate Arrays In-Place **
+** Use Destructuring Assignment to Extract Values from Objects **

-- Are the spread operator and the rest operator the same operator just being used differently?
+- Is the key to setting up a destructuring assignment having either curly braces or square brackets on the left side of the equation?